Viking Cinderella

-MS Viking Cinderella is a cruiseferry built in 1989 at Wärtsilä Marine Perno Shipyard in Turku, Finland, as MS Cinderella for SF Line, one of the owners of the Viking Line consortium.
-She is currently used on the Helsinki-Mariehamn-Stockholm route.
+MS Viking Cinderella (known as MS Cinderella from 1989 to 2003) is a cruiseferry built in 1989 at Wärtsilä Marine Perno Shipyard in Turku, Finland, as MS Cinderella for SF Line, one of the owners of the Viking Line consortium.
+She is currently used on the Helsinki–Mariehamn–Stockholm route.
+The ship was launched on 15 April 1989.
+It was the last ship to be built in Turku before the company Wärtsilä Marine went bankrupt.
+The ship is 191.0 metres long, 29.0 metres wide and has a draught of 6.74 metres.
+At the time of its completion, Viking Cinderella was the largest cruiseferry in the world.
+The ship's engines have a total power of 28,800 kilowatts and can achieve a maximum speed of 21.5 knots.
+The former captain of the ship, Henrik Grönvik, became captain of the Viking Grace when it was completed in 2013.

+Viking Cinderella can carry 2560 passengers with enough cabins for 2500 people.
+The 4.8 metre high car deck can fit 480 personal cars or about 60 trucks.
+The ship has an ice class of 1A Super.

 History

+1989 to 2003

 MS Cinderella in her original livery.
-Notice that there is no multi-deck panoramic window on the port side of the vessel.

 The Cinderella was planned in the later half of the 1980s as the new flagship for SF Line.
-Her interior layout was based on that of MS Mariella but with more space and additional facilities.
+Her interior layout was based on that of MS Amorella but with more space and additional facilities.

 SF Line originally planned the Cinderella to take over the Mariellas place in Helsinki–Stockholm traffic (the Mariella would have been placed on a new route from Helsinki to Norrköping).
 The plan was never realised however, and when completed the Cinderella was placed as a third ship on the Helsinki–Stockholm route, with departures from Helsinki on Monday, Wednesday and Friday (at 19:30 instead of the normal 18:00), with a 25-hour (later 24-hour) cruise from Helsinki on Sundays.
 The one-day cruises proved very popular and after a few years they were made also on Fridays and Saturdays.

 In 1993, after the other Viking Line partner Rederi AB Slite went bankrupt, the Cinderella took over MS Olympia's place on the Helsinki–Stockholm route, sailing in tandem with the Mariella.
 At this time her passenger capacity was upgraded to 2,700, but it was soon lowered back to 2500.
-In autumn 1994 she swapped routes with MS Isabella, returning to making 24 (later 20) hour cruises from Helsinki to Tallinn.
+In autumn 1994 she swapped routes with MS Isabella, returning to making 24 (later 20) hour cruises from Helsinki to Muuga and later to Tallinn.

 In summers 1995 and 1996 Cinderella sailed on the Turku–Mariehamn–Stockholm route, freeing MS Rosella for the seasonal Naantali–Mariehamn–Kapellskär route.
 In summers 2002 and 2003 Cinderella made cruises from Helsinki to Riga in addition to the normal 20 hour Tallinn cruises.